justin2004/weblog/DRAFTS/troubleshooting/README.md

-Unlike in the F-16 world, I frequently don't see a move along the access spectrum (from preplanned telemetry to ad hoc telemetry) in the software world.
+Unlike in the F-16 world, I frequently don't see a move along the access dimension (from preplanned telemetry to ad hoc telemetry) in the software world.
 I would expect a tool/technique and access transition to take place in the software world but it doesn't.
 In the F-16 world, the lack of transition would be like watching the maintenance team get in the cockpit, look at the system caution and warning lights, and look at the few dozen analog gauges in an attempt to diagnose the problem using only the pilot's monitoring tools.

 When I was a consultant I would get called in when one of our clients had been in the troubleshooting phase for longer than they cared to be.
 And it never failed that they were using mostly monitoring tools/techniques to do troubleshooting.
-It was also the case that most of the time they didn't have someone available with enough knowledge of normal system operation, system configuration, and general [systems programming]() chops.
+It was also the case that most of the time they didn't have someone available with enough knowledge of normal system operation, system configuration, and general systems programming ability.

 So my job was to: